Marc S. Hoffmann, MD

 Medical Director of Lean and Quality Improvement, Marc S Hoffmann

-Medical Director of Lymphoma and Myeloma, Hematologic Malignancies and Cellular Therapeutics
+Medical Director of Lymphoma, Hematologic Malignancies and Cellular Therapeutics

 Professional Background

 Marc Hoffmann graduated magna cum laude from Yale University with a degree in Molecular Biophysics and Biochemistry.
 He then served as a Peace Corps volunteer in Guinea, West Africa prior to attending medical school at the University of Pennsylvania where he also completed internship and residency.
 He completed hematology and medical oncology fellowship training at MD Anderson Cancer Center and served as a Chief Fellow in his final year.
 His clinical and research interests are in lymphoma and CLL.
 He is the Chair of the Lymphoma/Myeloma Disease Working Group and serves as principal investigator on multiple clinical trials.
-In addition to his clinical work, he is Medical Director for Lean and Quality Improvement in the Cancer Center.
+He additionally serves as the Medical Director for Lean and Quality Improvement in the Cancer Center.

 Education and Training